Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Sometimes Lightroom Controls Just Need a Tweak

-After using Lightroom for a number of years, I'm finding that I enjoy most of it.
-I used Apple Aperture before switching to Lightroom and, to be honest, I liked it much better.
+After using Lightroom for many years, I’m finding that I enjoy most of it.
+I used Apple Aperture before switching to Lightroom and honestly, I liked it much better.
 However, Lightroom is growing on me.

 So when I complain about Lightroom controls, it’s with the knowledge that I’m getting some massive improvements over the old tools we had just a few short years ago.